qba73/mikrus/README.md

 ## Bugs and feature requests

-If you find a bug in the `mikrus` client or library, please [open an issue](https://github.com/qba73/mikrus/issues).
+If you find a bug in the `mikrus` client, please [open an issue](https://github.com/qba73/mikrus/issues).
 Similarly, if you'd like a feature added or improved, let me know via an issue.

 Not all the functionality of the [Mikrus API](https://api.mikr.us) is implemented yet.

 Pull requests welcome!